WPManageNinja/wpsocialninja-docs/guide/twitter-feed/twitter-configuration-twitter-feeds-wp-social-ninja.md

 You already know about **Twitter Feeds** and how they can accelerate your WordPress site by adding several filters in a few clicks. **WP Social Ninja** is the most robust plugin to fetch **Social Feeds** on your WordPress site more efficiently.

-## **Twitter Configuration**

-**Twitter Configuration** is an effortless process and definitely saves your time.
+## **Twitter ConfigurationTwitter Configuration** is an effortless process and definitely saves your time.
 We’re going to walk you through the process and have added screenshots to help you further.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/SLpefN7tIz8" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>